 The hotel was supposed to become a golf resort and its developers made everything possible to create the best golf course in South East Asia.
 The major golf course has 18 holes and covers the whole western part of the island.
 There are also several private golf courses with huge villas located here and there.
 These were supposed to become the most expensive lodging of the island.

 The most amazing thing is that the golf courses have not overgrown!
 They have the same nice green colour and soft texture they had on the hotel’s opening night.
-We’ve got no idea how that happened, but if you are into sports, you can easily find lots of golf balls all around the place and borrow the golf irons in one of villas.
+We’ve got no idea how that happened, but if you are into sports, you can easily find lots of golf balls all around the place and borrow the golf irons in one of the villas.

 6. Street lights are always on

 On Pulau Besar street lights are always switched on.
 Nobody can explain why, but my assumption is that the locals do not know how to operate the electric station, built by the hotel.
-These street lights make place look haunted, especially when combined with empty Italian-style streets, abandoned restaurants, and broken windows.
+These street lights make the place look haunted, especially when combined with empty Italian-style streets, abandoned restaurants, and broken windows.